jerredchen/A1_SLAM/a1_slam/docs/index.rst

  * Algorithms tested on the onboard sensors for obtaining good performance
  * Documentation is provided for obtaining onboard sensor data (that may not be clearly documented elsewhere)

+For more information on the A1 SLAM, please see the arXiv preprint `here. <https://arxiv.org/abs/2211.14432>`_

 Contents
 --------